-Behavioral health providers and peer support specialists serve people who seek help for a variety of mental health and substance use needs, in settings from prevention programs to community-based and inpatient treatment programs.
-Many types of behavioral health providers and peer support specialists exist to serve a variety of patients.
+Behavioral health providers and nonclinical health professionals serve people who seek help for a variety of mental health and substance use disorder needs, in a variety of settings from prevention programs to community-based and inpatient treatment programs.
+There are many types of behavioral health providers and other health professionals, ranging from peer support specialists to psychiatrists, that support people with mental health and/or substance use disorders.

-The links to the right lead to maps showing a comparison of all states and territories for the following five policy areas:
+The links to the right lead to maps showing a comparison of all states and territories for the following practitioners and policy areas:

 Peer support specialists provide behavioral health services, education, recovery support and connection to other services.
 The Substance Abuse and Mental Health Services Administration (SAMHSA) defines a peer support specialist as a person who uses his or her lived experience of recovery from mental illness and/or addiction, plus skills learned in formal training, to deliver services in behavioral health settings to promote mind-body recovery and resiliency.
 Certification for peer support specialists varies among the states.
 Some states offer certification through a nonprofit entity.
 In other states, a state agency or specific board offers certification.